marcdfranc/git-issues/README.md

 This repository implements a Git issues client.

-This is a exercise proposed in "Go, The Programing Language" cap 4, exercise 11.
+This is an exercise proposed in "Go, The Programing Language" cap 4, exercise 11.

-The idea is create a CRUD for github issues in Go Lang
+The idea is creating a CRUD for GitHub issues in Go Lang

 ## Prerequisites